-This authentic Baba Ganoush recipe is a combination of smooth and smokey eggplant with garlic, tahini, olive oil and lemon juice.
+Baba Ganoush – made with smokey eggplant, garlic, tahini, olive oil and lemon juice.
 Make this easy eggplant recipe as a side dish or dip.

-I prepare it for my family whenever we are in the mood for food that tastes fresh and loaded with flavor.
-We like to eat it with pita bread or have it as a dip with tortilla chips.
+I prepare Baba Ganoush often for my family whenever and we like to eat it with pita bread or have it as a dip with tortilla chips.

-You can bake your eggplants in the oven until they get a golden crust with some char marks, or you can grill the eggplant as a whole on a grill to char from outside and become soft from inside.
+You can bake your eggplants in the oven until they get a golden crust with some char marks.
+Nonetheless, you can grill the eggplant as a whole on a grill to char from outside and become soft from inside.

-The original recipe calls for the eggplant to be charred on direct fire for a strong smokey taste, and mashed in a mortar by hand.
-This method does not render the eggplant as smooth as a food processor does, so you get pieces of it while eating and I do not mind that!
+The original recipe calls for the eggplant to be charred on direct fire and mashed in a mortar by hand.
+Nevertheless, this method does not render the eggplant as smooth as a food processor does since you get pieces of it while eating, and I do not mind that!

-Start by cutting the eggplants into 1 inch think rounds, sprinkle with some salt and set aside for a few minuets until they sweat out the water.
+Start by cutting the eggplants into 1 inch think rounds.
+After that, sprinkle with some salt and set aside for a few minuets until they sweat out the water.

 Pat dry with kitchen paper towel and bake at 400F for 20 minutes.
 The pieces should come out golden with char marks.
 Let the eggplants cool completely.